opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > >  (ii) supporting document(s) to substantiate the proposed correction.

 (10) Where a correction is made pursuant to a request under sub-paragraph (9), any information that is licensed for use under paragraph 106(15) will be updated accordingly with the corrected personal data.

 ## 108. Witnesses

 **_Issuance of subpoenas_**

 (1) An application for a subpoena shall be made by way of filing a subpoena in Form 123 in Appendix A to these Practice Directions.
 The subpoena is deemed to be issued when it is sealed by an officer of the Registry pursuant to rule 601(2) of the Family Justice Rules.
 The previous practice of filing a Request to issue a subpoena is discontinued.

 **_Release of witness upon completion of evidence_**

 (2) Every witness will be released by the Court upon completion of his evidence and it is the duty of counsel to apply to the Court if counsel desires the witness to remain.
 This sub-paragraph shall apply to both civil and criminal proceedings.

 ## 108A.
 Giving of evidence by person outside Singapore through live video or live television link in any court proceedings (other than proceedings in a criminal matter)

 (1) Any application for leave for any person outside Singapore to give evidence by live video or live television link in any court proceedings (other than proceedings in a criminal matter) must be made expeditiously and, in any case, unless the Court otherwise directs, not later than four weeks before the date of commencement of the hearing at which the person is to give evidence.
 The application is to be made by way of an _inter partes_ summons with a supporting affidavit.
+The application may also contain a prayer for the issue of a letter of request, to the relevant authorities of a foreign jurisdiction, for leave for evidence to be given by live video or live television link by a person located in that jurisdiction, if the laws of that jurisdiction require the issue of such a letter of request.

 (2) A party applying for leave for any person outside Singapore to give evidence by live video or live television link must take note of the relevant legislation and requirements in force in the foreign country or territory where the person is giving evidence.
 Certain countries or territories may impose prohibitions against, restrictions on, or requirements to obtain permission for or relating to, the giving of evidence by a person in that country or territory for court proceedings in a different country or territory.
 The party applying for leave must make all necessary enquiries, and take all necessary steps, to ensure that the foreign country or territory where the person is giving evidence raises no objection, to the giving of evidence in that country or territory for court proceedings in Singapore.
 This may be done by any means that the party considers appropriate, including: